Nafbek/module1-challenge2/README.md

 ## Installation

-You can only view the page by copying its url and pasting it in any of your preferred browser.
+You can clone this particular repository (followe this link  https://github.com/Nafbek/module1-challenge2) form GitHub, and paste it to your local machine.
+Unzip the repository directory, then open the html file in any of your prefered browser.

 ## Usage